-- Drive slowly. - Do not tie the line in a knot.
+- Drive slowly.

+- Do not tie the line in a knot.
 Always tie the line so that it can be instantly released under load.

+- Do not tie the line to the roof structure.

 Do not exceed a speed of 10 knots when being towed or towing another craft.